Common Criminology Background Check Disqualifiers

 Domestic violence runs completely contrary to the purpose of law enforcement.
 It can also be a source of liability for a department who hires someone who has a past history of violence at home.
 Any incident of domestic violence in your past will be an automatic disqualifier.

-Why You Need to Keep Your Record Clean to Compete for Jobs
+Why You Need to Keep Your Record Clean

 Using the above list as a guide, you can better determine whether or not you should pursue a career in law enforcement or criminal justice.
 You can also get a better picture of the type of activity you should avoid if you hope to land a job as a police officer or other criminology professional in the future.
 By keeping your record clean, you can put yourself in the best position possible to get hired.